 - Ride a bike or walk when feasible.

 - If you're in the market to buy a car, try to find a used one instead of buying new.
-Creating new cars wastes a lot of energy, it's best to not create a demand for new cars and use what we have for as long as possible.
-Finding a fuel efficient one is a bonus.
-When I had to buy a new car I bought a gently used hybrid.
+Creating new cars wastes a lot of energy; it's best not to create a demand for new cars and use what we have for as long as possible.
+Finding a fuel-efficient one is a bonus.
+When I had to buy a new car, I purchased a gently used hybrid.